markcastle/hls-parser/README.md

 - 🎬 Parse master and media playlists
 - 🏷️ Support for EXT-X tags specified in the HLS specification
 - 🔄 Stream variant handling
-- 🔒 Encryption support (AES-128, SAMPLE-AES)
+- 🔒 Encryption metadata parsing (AES-128, SAMPLE-AES) - *Note: Provides encryption information but does not implement decryption*
 - 📥 Segment download
 - 🧩 Clean API for client applications
 - 🖥️ Command line tool for analyzing playlists